intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 In particular, we will show you:
 1. How to prepare for the environment;
 2. How to use BigDL orca estimator to conduct a PyTorch example;
-3. How to run BigDL program on Yarn.
+3. How to run the BigDL program on Yarn.

 Let's get started!

 # Prepare Env
-We need to first use conda to prepare the Python environment on the local machine where we submit our application.
+We need first to use conda to prepare the Python environment on the local machine where we submit our application.
 Create a conda environment, install BigDL and all the needed Python libraries in the created conda environment:

 ``` bash
 conda create -n bigdl python=3.7  # "bigdl" is conda environment name, you can use any name you like.